8 Important Finance Trends (2024 & 2025)

 Investing in AI would generally cost more than banks would be willing to consider, but if AI was packaged with cloud services, that would become a very appealing offer.

-According to the Consumer Finance Protection Bureau, overdraft and non-sufficient funds revenue totaled $15.47 billion in 2019.
+According to the Consumer Finance Protection Bureau, overdraft and non-sufficient revenue dropped from $15.47 billion in 2019 to only $5 billion last year.

 Of course, that doesn’t mean that banks will just up and get rid of them (though Ally Financial did just that last year and Capital One followed suit in January), but multiple institutions are implementing new features designed to help customers avoid fees at all costs.